Frenchman claims to have mastered the art of producing highly intoxicating honey from the flowers of weed plants

 To produce the “canna-honey”, he claimed the bees harvest the weed resin and then bring it back to the hive, where it’s processed as it it were normal nectar.Nicolas claimed the, ahem, “medicinal” effect of the plant is very much intact in the spreadable sinsemilla.
 He has smoked cannabis since he was a teenager to counteract the effects of being “hyperactive”.

-“Everything that passes through the body of a bee is improved,” he told a website called Now This Weed.
+“Everything that passes through the body of a bee is improved,” he said.
 Some online commentators have thrown doubt on the canna-beekeeper’s claims.
 “Bees suck up nectar, not pollen,” one person wrote on Facebook.
 “They suck up nectar because of its high sugar content.

 “Resin glands on mature female cannabis plants have no sugar and cannot be sucked up or digested by bees.”